Daeon97/send-email-function/README.md

 PS: I wrote my portfolio site and the mobile app (still in development) with Flutter 😉

-Feel free to modify and use this function in any of your projects.
+Feel free to modify and/or use this Firebase Cloud Function in any of your projects.
 PR's are also welcomed 🙃